19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [32/84]

-### Withdrawal from medisave account of deceased member for payment of his medical expenses
+### Withdrawal from medisave account of deceased member for medical treatment, etc., received by him

-16A\.—(1) Notwithstanding section 24(3A), on or after the death of a member of the Fund, the Board may, subject to such conditions as the Minister may from time to time impose, permit the withdrawal of the whole or any part of the sum standing to his credit in his medisave account, in accordance with any regulations made under section 77(1), for the payment of expenses for medical treatment received by him, if that withdrawal had been authorised —
+16A\.—(1) Notwithstanding section 24(3A), on or after the death of a member of the Fund, the Board may, subject to such conditions as the Minister may from time to time impose, permit the withdrawal of the whole or any part of the sum standing to his credit in his medisave account, in accordance with any regulations made under section 77(1), for such medical, psychiatric or other treatment or services received by him as may be prescribed by those regulations, if that withdrawal had been authorised —

 (a) before his death, by him or, if he was unable to give the authorisation, by a prescribed person; or